 - A person who is dissatisfied with any tax decision may lodge an objection with the Commissioner within 45 days after receiving notice of the tax decision. - A person may apply in writing to the Commissioner for an extension of time to lodge an objection and wait for the Commissioner's decision. - The Commissioner will serve a notice of an objection decision to the person objecting within 90 days from the date of receipt of the objection. - In case an objection decision has not been served within 90 days, the person objecting may, by notice in writing to the Commissioner, consider the Commissioner as having allowed his objection decision.
-This is called "electing" - The time limit for making an objection decision is waived in case a review of a taxpayer's records is necessary for settlement of the objection and the taxpayer is notified. - A person dissatisfied with an objection decision may, within 30 days after being served with a notice of the objection decision; - a) May apply to the Commissioner to resolve the dispute using alternative dispute resolution procedures that may be prescribed by the Minister through regulations.
+This is called "electing" - The time limit for making an objection decision is waived in case a review of a taxpayer's records is necessary for settlement of the objection and the taxpayer is notified. - · A person dissatisfied with an objection decision may;

+a) Apply to the Commissioner to resolve the dispute using alternative dispute resolution procedures.
 This may present other avenues for taxpayers who would like to review tax decisions issued by URA without necessarily lodging an appeal to the Tax Appeals Tribunal.